oracc/oracc2/bin/nx/README.txt

 BASE is a single token which must occur as a STEP in the nu.

 CONV is a modern metric unit which is the equivalent of 1*BASE.
-The syntax of CONV is an integer or floating point number followed by one of the following metric unit abbreviations:
+The syntax of CONV is an integer or floating point number followed by either 'u' to indicate a numeric equivalent or one of the following metric unit abbreviations:

    cm ha g kg l m mm